sahays/sagemaker-labs/customer-churn-xgboost-neo.md

-# Lab: Customer Churn Prediction with XGBoost and Amazon SageMaker Neo
+# Lab: Feature engineering and customer Churn Prediction with XGBoost

 ## Overview